- by Carrie Shaw

 There is no real argument from scholars that the man known as Jesus Christ existed.
 The reality of the historical Jesus has been well attested by friend and foe alike.

-A Roman historian, Tactitus, who lived between 56AD – 120AD writes, “Christus, from whom the name [Christian] had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of…Pontius Pilatus…”.
+Take, for example, a Roman historian called Tactitus, who lived between 56AD – 120AD.
+He writes, “Christus, from whom the name [Christian] had its origin, suffered the extreme penalty during the reign of Tiberius at the hands of…Pontius Pilatus…“.

 Another early first-century personality, Pliny the Younger (c AD 61–113), when writing to Emperor Trajan about how to deal with Christians, says “[Christians] were in the habit of meeting on a fixed day before it was light…and sing a hymn to Christ as to a god…“